Let’s start off by establishing a little idea about what PSD is, before discussing about PSD to Opencart. What if you want to set up an online store.

 Another concept of a Content Delivery Network or CDN must be discussed along with Accelerated Mobile Page’s.

-It also improves the network latency and obviously, the main area of consideration, it improves the page load time.
+It also improves the network latency and the page load time.

 The pages load 10 times faster as expected.
 It also blocks the irrelevant data that may reach the user and restricts the spammers from reaching your website.

 Some very renowned names for Content Delivery Networks are- Cloudflare, Amazon, CloudFront, Akamai, MaxCDN.

 Progressive Web Apps is another concept or framework, which is related to Accelerated Mobile Pages, but has an upper hand.

 Reason being, PWA loads web pages faster as compared to AMP, and also minimizes the data usage.

 Having said this, let us talk about the Offline First Approach.
 The upcoming example best describes the concept of Offline First Approach.